 American Culture Studies

-American culture studies (ACS) asks eternal questions in new ways, and new questions using refined methods from a variety of disciplines: What is the meaning of America, and what is the role of the United States, to us and to the world?
+What is the meaning of America, and what is the role of the United States to us and the world?
 How has that meaning changed over time?
-How do we understand it from different perspectives, depending upon our gender, race, class or ethnicity?
-How do we understand American culture through novels, television, activism, paintings, video games, festivals, movies, fanzines, music, social media, graphic novels, webisodes, material culture and new forms of expression that are only now being explored?
+How do we understand it from different perspectives, depending upon our gender, race, class, or ethnicity?

 The School of Cultural and Critical Studies advisor works with students to identify an internship site and supervisor, and establish a work schedule.
 The advisor approves internship plans and evaluates the student’s internship paper or report.
 American culture studies students often pursue internships at area museums, magazines and journals, non-profit organization and other institutions.